Ananya102005/MAEVE/README.md

 ## Technology Stack
 - *Backend*: Node.js, Express
-- *Frontend*: React.js
+- *Frontend*: HTML,CSS
-- *Natural Language Processing*: spaCy, NLTK, or Dialogflow
 - *Database*: MongoDB (for storing user interaction data, if required)
 - *Authentication*: JWT, OAuth
 - *Hosting*: Heroku, AWS, or Google Cloud Platform

 ## Core Features
 - *Personalized Conversations*: Tailored responses based on the user's inputs.
-- *Real-time Support*: Immediate help and advice for workplace challenges.
+- *Real-time Support*: Immediate help and advice for challenges.
 - *Confidentiality*: Secure data storage and interaction handling.
-- *Resource Sharing*: Links to articles, videos, and other resources for mental health support.

 ## System Architecture
 The chatbot system architecture consists of:
-- *Frontend*: Web or mobile interface where users interact with the chatbot.
+- *Frontend*: Web interface where users interact with the chatbot.
-- *Backend*: Handles user inputs, processes through NLP models, and sends appropriate responses.
+- *Backend*: Handles user inputs, processes through Gemini AI, and sends appropriate responses.
-- *Database*: Stores any necessary user interaction data, such as session history.
+- *Database*: Stores necessary user interaction data, such as session history.
-- *API Integrations*: For fetching external mental health resources.

 ## User Interaction Flow
-1. The user opens the chatbot interface and initiates a conversation.
+1. The user opens the chatbot interface and gets authenticated before they can initiate a conversation.
-2. The chatbot asks questions related to their emotional state or challenges at work.
+2. The chatbot asks questions related to their emotional state or challenges.
 3. Based on the user's responses, the chatbot offers personalized advice and resources.
 4. The user can choose to continue the conversation or end the session.